srinivasraogattuplly/Devops-Aws/README.md

 Inorder to configure webhook you will need three things :

-A github account with a public or a private repository A Payload URL – In this case IP address and port to your Jenkins server.
-Proper security group port listening to 0.0.0.0/0 or ip address range of github – As the notification from Github are sent to payload url whenever there are change in repository code.
-Step-by-step instruction:

-To get started login to your github account and select a particular repository Next navigate to Settings tab where you will find Webhook option of left side bar Click on Create webhook, fill in the appropriate details such as Payload URL which is basically the DNS of your jenkins server.
+1.To get started login to your github account and select a particular repository 2.Next navigate to Settings tab where you will find Webhook option of left side bar 3.Click on Create webhook, fill in the appropriate details such as Payload URL which is basically the DNS of your jenkins server.
-Select Content Type as shown in image below
+4.Select Content Type as shown in image below

 Leave the Secret field empty as it not relevant for this task